tytydraco/yessleep/out/I_was_a_death_row_guard_who_got_reassigned_to_Guard_death_Today_I_had_a_long_talk_with_Karma.md

 Again, terror.

-*I*, unlike Justice, see nuance.
+"*I*, unlike Justice, see nuance.
 I saw what Colton did to your daughter.
 I know you don't like to hear this but it's important, he killed her slow, choked her with her own lit Christmas lights.”
 It took him singing two full Christmas songs before she died.
-Sleigh Ride and Little Drummer Boy.
+Sleigh Ride and Little Drummer Boy."

 “STOP.”